ulormichael/ulormichael/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ulormichael@gmail.com
 - 😄 Pronouns: Him/He
 - ⚡ Fun fact: I am a web designer and same time i love to code.
-Take time to check me out on my CodeSignal account: https://app.codesignal.com/profile/ulormichael